An essay spurred upon reading two books by Percival Everett

 Unlike traditional three-act narrative structures, experimental fiction frees itself (somewhat) from the expected molds—in literary architecture, voice, and pacing—with plots that are less neat, often remain untidy even at their conclusion and may mix different styles of prose to reflect shifting moods or events.
 In short, it unfolds more unpredictably, like life.

-I stumbled on Everett through a review of his latest novel, the latest of dozens of novels and story collections, in the New York Times.
+I stumbled on Everett through a review (thereby appearing to negate the above paragraph but Everett has been writing a long time, so no) of his latest novel, the latest of dozens of novels and story collections, in the New York Times.
 Everett is a prolific writer, and I’m burrowing my way through his decades-worth of his body of work.

 Now, back to So Much Blue.